 You will want to be careful using this around granite or marble surfaces, but it is safe for general antibacterial and viral cleaning.
 Additionally, you can also choose to substitute rubbing alcohol, but remember to use caution since it can be irritating if breathed in or ingested.

-If you are looking for something that is safe to use on your granite counters then you'll work with alcohol and Castille soap.
-For this DIY disinfecting cleaner, you'll:
+If you are looking for something that is safe to use on your granite counters, then you'll want to know how make cleaner out of alcohol and Castille soap.
+For this homemade disinfectant cleaner, you'll:

 - Grab a spray bottle, preferably glass but plastic works in a pinch.